petelinmn/tetris-engine/readme.md

 //You even use game.moveUp() for your custom game
 ```

-### You can watch sample of use it in https://github.com/petelinmn/tetris-engine-sample
+### You can watch sample of using it in https://github.com/petelinmn/tetris-engine-sample